 The following outline is the recommended program of study for students who wish to bridge the Phlebotomy Certificate and MLT programs.
 Classes designated with "MLT" are taught by program faculty.
 Lectures take place on-line, both syncronys and asynchrony.
-Lab courses are in person with additional on-line assignments as applicable.
+Lab courses are in person.